kasbench/globeco-execution-service/documentation/java-microservice-http-metrics-implementation-guide.md

 2. Verify that requests are actually going through the filter
 3. Ensure proper exception handling doesn't prevent metrics recording
 4. Make some HTTP requests - metrics are created lazily
+5. **NEW**: Check Timer cache for memory leaks in high-cardinality scenarios

 ### Wrong Histogram Buckets
 1. Verify service level objectives are defined correctly with Duration.ofMillis()
 2. Check that explicit Timer configuration is used instead of MeterFilter
 3. Ensure Timer.builder() is called in the filter, not pre-registered
+4. **NEW**: Verify Timer caching isn't preventing bucket updates

 ### Unit Display Inconsistencies
 1. Accept that OpenTelemetry Collector may display different units than direct Prometheus